Corrositex Test Method for Dermal Corrosivity Testing

 Corrositex®: An In Vitro Test Method for Assessing Dermal Corrosivity Potential of Chemicals

-An Independent Peer Review Evaluation Coordinated by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM)
+The Results of an Independent Peer Review Evaluation Coordinated by the Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) and the National Toxicology Program (NTP) Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM)

 Agency Responses to Panel Recommendations

-Recommendations were communicated to Federal agencies in letters from NIEHS Director Dr. Kenneth Olden to the agency heads at that time.
-Links the responses from agency officials can be found below.
+Recommendations were originally communicated to Federal agencies in letters from NIEHS Director Dr. Kenneth Olden to the agency heads.
+Links to the responses from agency officials can be found below:

 - Agency for Toxic Substances and Disease Registry